Fire glass is a special type of decorative glass that’s added to outdoor gas fire pits and fireplaces to enhance their beauty.

 What is fire glass used for?
 Primarily to lend radiant color and texture to even the most humdrum fire feature.
 Depending on the type of fire glass used, it can also provide a captivating dash of shimmer as the light of the flames reflects off the glass pieces.
 What’s more, high-quality fire glass makes a fire feature look good even when it’s notbeing used.
 It creates a stylish and inviting appearance no matter the time of day — or whether there’s a fire blazing or not.

 The vivid color and reflective properties of fire glass make it stand apart from traditional media like wood, lava rocks, and ceramic fire balls.
-While these types of media typically come in earthy shades like brown, beige, and black, fire glass is available in a mind-blowing array of colors — from deep royal blue to ruby red to everything in between.
+While these types of media typically come in earthy shades like brown, beige, and black, fire pit glass is available in a mind-blowing array of colors — from deep royal blue to ruby red to everything in between.

 So, the next time someone asks you, “What is fire pit glass?” you’ll have the answer!

-What Is Fire Glass Made Of?
+What Is Fire Glass Made of?

 Fire glass is made, very simply, of colored glass.
 This coloring is achieved by adding metal oxides or metal powders to the glass in order to change its shade.
 For example, to make blue fire glass, cobalt oxide is added to the molten glass to give it a cobalt-blue tint.